CaptinKraken/toggle-pin-tab/README.md

 # Toggle Pinned Tab

-# Toggle Pinned Tab

-A brief description of the repository.
+Extension to Toggle Pinned Tabs in firefox via a keybind

 ## Table of Contents